Last Updated on 29 August 2024 by Cycloscope

 Hints and insights to figure out how much will you spend on a long-term bike trip

-When we tell people that we are on the road since 2014, many think we must come from some really wealthy families, that we are rich and everything.
+When we tell people that we have been on the road since 2014, many think we must come from really wealthy families, that we are rich and everything.
 Well, it might surprise you that we actually come from very proletarian, hard-working families.
 Elena’s father is a whitewasher and her mother was a cook, while my father has a record shop (on the verge of bankruptcy) and my mother is a housewife.

-Our traveling budget has been so far 650€ per month for both of us, that makes a bit more than 10€ per day per person.
-We seldom got small donations from family, friends, and even random people, but that wouldn’t amount to more than 20€ per month on an average.
+Our traveling budget has been so far 650โฌ per month for both of us, which makes a bit more than 10โฌ per day per person.
+We seldom got small donations from family, friends, and even random people, but that wouldn’t amount to more than 20โฌ per month on average.

 This budget includes everything: food, accommodations, replacement gear, bicycle spares, additional clothes, visas, beer, and even cigarettes.
 We cycled mostly through cheap countries, but we also spent 3 months in Japan and 2 in South Korea, which are all but cheap, and, guess what, these were the countries where we actually spent less money!